SirPuck/MPuke/README.md

 - 👋 Hi, I’m @MPuke
 - 👀 I’m interested in coding and video games
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently making things in Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...